Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be moved across the external memory interface in a second.
-The number is worked out by multiplying the card's interface width by its memory speed.
-If it uses DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The better the bandwidth is, the faster the card will be in general.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in MB per second) that can be moved past the external memory interface within a second.
+It's worked out by multiplying the bus width by the speed of its memory.
+In the case of DDR memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the faster the card will be in general.
 It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
+This is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to the local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to its local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of colour ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices